dtudk/dcc-git-course-conflicts/README.md

 ### Difference using `git diff`

-Using `git diff` is an important command when mastering ones development process.
+Using `git diff` is an important command when mastering a development process.

 | `git diff <>` | Description |